skhan75/Evaluations-of-Sort-and-Logistic-Regression-on-Spark/README.md

 # Evaluations-on-Spark
-Running Terasort and Logistic Regression on Spark Cluster for evaluation with Albatross framework
+<b>Running Terasort and Logistic Regression on Spark Cluster for evaluation with Albatross framework</b>

 Terasort and Logistic Regression on Spark